PinkiePieExplosion/PinkiePieExplosion/README.md

 I see pros & cons to almost everything!

 I'm interested in criminals, psychology, murderers/murders & anything dealing with crimes because of my grandpa (RIP papa.)
 He did a lot of stuff involving all of that; he was a Grade 1 Detective (the highest grade you can be) in the New York police dept. Then he served in the Army for 3 years before he became a Police Officer.
 So be warned if we talk about smth w/ police or crimes, then I might bring up some stuff that I have learned to do from experience & watching interrogations.

-I'm not the best at venting to others, or I push serious stuff that has happened (specifically in my life) off if I do end up venting WITH PERMISSION to someone.
-I might randomly lore drop like "my mom left me when I was 5" (<-- this is an actual example in my life) if we are talking about srs topics & it correlates w/ the topic, but I won't act emotional about it.
-Though I am emotional about other things I shouldn't be, like if someone who has been important in my life but has done me wrong gets hurt, then I might cry or worry for them.

 </details>